jimurrito/minceraft/README.md

 MOTD="I love Minceraft!"
 ```

 ## Parameters

+All options within the `server.properties` file have been ported to environmental variables.
+Using these variables, the server.properties file is regenerated on each startup of the container.
+It's recommended to use a `.env` file for your variables to avoid unexpected changes to your server configuration.

 ### Minecraft Server settings
 Options below are used to generate `server.properties` on each start-up.